ADevillers/SimCLR/README.md

-# SimCLR
-A PyTorch implementation of SimCLR for HPC clusters using Slurm
+# A PyTorch implementation of SimCLR for HPC clusters using Slurm